Disability History Month 2014

 Tickets are free, but please contact us to book your place.

 Email diytheatre@gmailcom, telephone 0161 212 4984 and follow us on Facebook!

 DIY is based at The Angel Centre in Salford.
-For more information about the company visit: www.diytheatre.org.uk
+Visit the DIY Theatre website for more information.

 From 26 November